itspacrat/cis185_fall_2025/README.md

 # CIS185 portfolio
 SPSCC CIS185 Classwork Portfolio FALL2025

-Folders are organized by week, and then corresponding lab days (tues/thurs)!
+Folders are organized by week, and then corresponding assignment No.!

 \- Blake